PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-14-zsh-run-help.md

   teaser: /assets/teasers/zsh-run-help.jpg
 ---

-Properly configured, the zsh `run-help` function offers additional help files and much easier access to documentation than the man command.
-So far, it's most useful thing I've learned about zsh.
+Properly configured, the zsh `run-help` function offers additional help files and much easier access to documentation than the `man` command.

 To enable it, simply add these lines to your \~/.zshrc startup file: